zachanton/zachanton.github.io/_posts/2021-01-06-tropical-deep-learning.md

 [Zhang et al.](https://arxiv.org/pdf/1805.07091.pdf) showed a close relationship between tropical polynomials and family of functions represented by feedforward neural networks with rectified linear units (ReLU) and integer weights.

 This connection helps to study both theoretical capabilities of neural networks, such as their expressiveness, and the methods of their  [pruning and initialization](https://arxiv.org/pdf/2002.08838.pdf).

-An important point is the close geometric connection between tropical hypersurfaces and the decision boundaries of neural networks.

 In this post we will take a closer look at the relationship between tropical polynomials and neural networks.
 An important point is the close geometric connection between tropical hypersurfaces and the decision boundaries of neural networks.
 We make use of the [code](https://github.com/zachanton/tropical) accompanying my [master's thesis](https://github.com/zachanton/tropical/blob/master/master_thesis.pdf), in order to visualize the decision boundary of a two-layer fully connected ReLU network, trained for a binary classification problem.